Snow Globe Game: Aftermath

 With their victory, the Packers moved on to the 2007 NFC Championship Game, where they hosted the New York Giants at Lambeau Field; it was their first NFC Championship Game in 10 seasons.
 The game time temperature was -1 F with a wind chill of -23 F. In a back-and-forth affair, the game went into overtime with a score of 20–20.
 Giants' kicker Lawrence Tynes missed two, fourth quarter field goal attempts that would have given his team the lead.
 In overtime, Favre threw an interception to Corey Webster, setting up a game-winning field goal by Tynes to send the Giants to Super Bowl XLII.
 The pass ended up being the last of Favre's career with the Packers after he retired, unretired and then was traded to the New York Jets.

 The next season, both the Packers and Seahawks failed to reach the playoffs, with both teams having losing records.
 The 2008 season was the first for Aaron Rodgers as the Packers starting quarterback and they would go on to finish at 6–10, while the Seahawks went 4–12, which ended up being the last year under head coach and general manager Mike Holmgren.

 Legacy

 Due to the large amount of swirling snow, the game became known as the Snow Globe Game.
 It is well-known as an early match-up in the growing Packers–Seahawks rivalry.
 The victory ended up being the last of Favre's long career with the Packers and with the heavy snow produced iconic imagery reflecting Lambeau Field's nickname as "The Frozen Tundra".
-The 14-point comeback was the Packers' largest in the playoffs.
-The game would become the second of four playoff match-up between the two teams from the 2003 to the 2019 season.
+The 14-point comeback was the Packers' largest in the playoffs in franchise history.
+The game would become the second of four playoff match-ups between the two teams from the 2003 to the 2019 season.
 In 2014, Sports Illustrated called the game one of the top ten most memorable NFL games in the snow.